-- Article 20 (1) In the event that an Employer wishes to dismiss a Worker, the Employer shall provide at least 30 days' advance notice.
-An Employer who does not give 30 days' advance notice shall pay the Worker the Average Wage they would earn in working for a period of not less than 30 days; provided, however, that this shall not apply in the event that the continuance of said Business has become impossible due to natural disaster or other unavoidable reasons, nor when the Worker is dismissed for reasons attributable to the Worker. - (2) The number of days of advance notice set forth in the preceding paragraph may be reduced in the event that the Employer pays the Worker the Average Wage they would earn for each day of work deducted from said advance notice period. - (3) The provisions of paragraph (2) of the preceding Article shall apply mutatis mutandis to cases under the proviso to paragraph (1). - Article 21 The provisions of the preceding Article shall not apply to any Worker coming under one of the following items; provided, however, that this shall not be the case with respect to a Worker coming under item (i) who has been employed consecutively for a period of more than one month, a Worker coming under either item (ii) or item (iii) who has been employed consecutively for more than the period set forth in each such item respectively, nor a Worker coming under item (iv) who has been employed consecutively for a period of more than 14 days: - (i) Workers who are employed on a daily basis; - (ii) Workers who are employed for a fixed period not longer than 2 months; - (iii) Workers who are employed in seasonal work for a fixed period not longer than 4 months;
+- Article 20 (1) In the event that an employer wishes to dismiss a worker, the employer shall provide at least 30 days advance notice.
+An employer who does not give 30 days advance notice shall pay the average wages for a period of not less than 30 days; provided, however, that this shall not apply in the event that the continuance of the enterprise has been made impossible by a natural disaster or other unavoidable reason nor when the worker is dismissed for reasons attributable to the worker. - (2) The number of days of advance notice set forth in the preceding paragraph may be reduced in the event that the employer pays the average wage for each day by which the period is reduced. - (3) The provisions of paragraph (2) of the preceding Article shall apply mutatis mutandis to a case under the proviso to paragraph (1) - Article 21 The provisions of the preceding article shall not apply to any worker coming under one of the following items; provided, however, that this shall not be the case with respect to a worker coming under item (i) who has been employed consecutively for more than one month, a worker coming under either item (ii) or item (iii) who has been employed consecutively for more than the period set forth in each such item respectively, nor a worker coming under item (iv) who has been employed consecutively for more than 14 days: (i) Workers who are employed on a daily basis;

-(iv) Workers serving during a probationary period.
+- (ii) Workers who are employed for a fixed period not longer than 2 months; - (iii) Workers who are employed in seasonal work for a fixed period not longer than 4 months; - (iv) Workers in a probationary period.

-(Certificate n the Occasion of Retirement)
+(Certificate on the Occasion of Retirement, etc.)

-- Article 22 (1) When a Worker on the occasion of retirement requests a certificate stating the period of employment, kind of occupation, position in the Business, Wages, or the reason for retirement (if the reason for retirement is dismissal, including this reason), the Employer shall deliver one without delay. - (2) Employers shall, when a Worker has in the period between being given the advance notice in Article 20, paragraph (1) and the day of retirement, requested a certificate in relation to the reason for said dismissal, issue the certificate without delay; provided, however, that when the Worker retires after the day of receiving advance notice for reasons other than those given for said dismissal, it is not necessary, after said day of retirement, for the Employer to issue said certificate. - (3) The Employer shall not include in the certificate under the preceding 2 paragraphs any item that the Worker does not request. - (4) Employers shall not, in a premeditated plan with a third party and with the intent to impede the employment of a Worker, communicate any information concerning the nationality, creed, and social status or union activities of the Worker, nor include any secret message in the certificates under paragraphs (1) and (2).
+- Article 22 (1) When a worker on the occasion of retirement requests a certificate stating the period of employment, the kind of occupation, the position in the enterprise, the wages or the cause for retirement (if the cause for retirement is dismissal, including its reason), the employer shall deliver one without delay. - (2) The employer shall, where a worker has, in the period between being given the advance notice in Article 20, paragraph (1) and the day of retirement, requested a certificate in relation to the reason for the said dismissal, issue the certificate without delay; provided, however, that where the worker retires after the day of the advance notice on reasons other than those for the said dismissal, it is not necessary, after the said day of retirement, for the employer to issue the certificate. - (3) The employer shall not include in the certificate under the preceding 2 paragraphs any item that the worker does not request. - (4) An employer shall not, in a premeditated plan with a third party and with the intent to impede the employment of a worker, send any communication concerning the nationality, creed, and social status or union activities of the worker or include any secret sign in the certificates under paragraphs (1) and (2)